commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer event:trigger ID`

 Send this attribute if you want to force webhooks execution for this event.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE